We tend to follow people on X because we find them interesting and the content they share relevant and helpful.

 Mari Smith links to a page introducing herself to her audience:

-Finally, you have the option to pin a Tweet to the top of your profile.
+You have the option to pin a post to the top of your profile.

-A pinned Tweet will stay at the top of your profile until you decide to change it.
+A pinned post will stay at the top of your profile until you decide to change it.
 Some leave it there for months.

-Some for years.
-Here’s an example from John Lee Dumas, pinning a Tweet from back in 2017:
+Here’s an example from John Lee Dumas, pinning a post from back in 2017:

 - An offer of a free resource for lead generation.